armin-fx/BandedScad/doc/extend.md

 | `$fn_min`     | Number of fragments which will never lesser then this value
 | `$fn_max`     | Number of fragments which will never bigger then this value
 | `$fd`         | Maximum distance of deviation from model, distance in mm which will not exceeded
+| `$fq`         | Quantize the number of fragments to the next value that is divisible by this value without a remainder.
+This value can be greater than a specified value `$fn_max`.
 | `$fa_enabled` | `$fa` can be switch off when set with `false`
 | `$fs_enabled` | `$fs` can be switch off when set with `false`
 | `$fn_safe`    | If all special variables are off, this number of fragments will be used. default = `12`